saraswatmks/saraswatmks.github.com/_posts/2026/2026-07-12-disaggregated-prefill-decode-vllm.md

 When a prefill node's LRU cache starts evicting under memory pressure, the gateway detects it via vLLM's metrics endpoint and clears that creator's routing entry.
 No sticky routing is permanent — just preferred.

----

 ## Where it failed slowly?

 The happy path took a week to build.
 The edge cases took two months to stabilize.
 Here are the three failures that cost me the most time.

-### Failure 1: The NCCL Deadlock at 2am
+### Failure 1: The NCCL Deadlock

-**Symptom:** Throughput dropped to zero.
+Throughput dropped to zero.
 No OOM.
 No crash.
 All pods healthy.
 GPU utilization: 0% compute, 100% memory.
 The system was alive and doing nothing.

 The prefill nodes had finished computing KV caches and were blocked on `ncclSend()`, waiting for the decode node to call the matching `ncclRecv()`.
-The decode node never called it — its block table was full from in-flight decode requests that hadn't finished yet.
+The decode node never called it, its block table was full from in-flight decode requests that hadn't finished yet.

 NCCL collectives are synchronous barriers.
 Both sides must call the operation.
 If one side is stuck waiting for memory, the other hangs forever.
 No timeout by default.

 ```python
 # Diagnosis: poll decode node's free block count before dispatching prefill